-Appropriates funds to districts and ISDs to provide students in grades PreK-12 with expanded opportunities to improve mathematics, science, and technology skills by participating in the FIRST (for inspiration and recognition of science and technology) Robotics program, Jr. Lego League, Lego League, VEX, and other competitive robotics programs.
-Also appropriates funds for nonpublic schools to participate in K-12 competitive robotics or Science Olympiad programs.
+Appropriates funds to districts, ISDs, and nonpublic schools to provide students in grades PreK-12 with expanded opportunities to improve mathematics, science, and technology skills by participating in the FIRST (for inspiration and recognition of science and technology) Robotics program, Jr. Lego League, Lego League, VEX, Square One, and other competitive robotics programs.